Star Wars: Tales From a Galaxy Far, Far Away: Aliens: Volume I

 Star Wars: Tales From a Galaxy Far, Far Away: Aliens: Volume 1 is a collection of six short stories written by Landry Q. Walker.
 The stories take place in the Star Wars Universe, set near the events of Star Wars: The Force Awakens.
 The book was published by Disney Lucasfilm Press in 2016.

 Plot Summaries

-Nigh Noon on Jakku
+High Noon on Jakku

 Constable Zuvio, the Constable of Niima Outpost, must get to the bottom of things when a trustworthy droid commits a bank robbery on a banking ship.

 The Face of Evil

 Two Frignosian cryptosurgeons on Takodana high in the tower of Maz Kanata's Castle must conduct a plastic surgery on a well-known criminal looking to hide her identity.

 True Love

 Two of Unkar Plutt's thugs plan on tricking him into giving them riches by programming a computer to steal his information through a dating site.

 All Creatures Great and Small

 Bobbajo the crittermonger tells a story how he was trapped on the Death Star while he and the citizens of Niima Outpost wait out an attack on their town.